react-latest-ui/react-sticky-notes/README.md

 # React Sticky Notes

-A lightweight component to handle stickies without any single dependencies(like jQuery) except React.
+A lightweight react component to handle stickies without any single dependencies(like jQuery) except React.

 # Demo